-- Require the submission of monthly reports on the quality of loan portfolio and the plan of action to improve performance from the Heads of Consumer Loans, and Enterprise (Business) Loans; - Monitor regularly the past due accounts and evaluating the effectiveness of ROPA management handled by the Legal Department.
-An annual target to reduce the level of past due and improve disposal of ROPA should be set at every beginning of the year;

-The decisions reached on each loan proposal shall reflect the consensus of the members.
-The parameters set for evaluation of proposals include a review of identified business risks: supply, demand, production, process, customer relations, sources of funds, liquidity management, succession, planning, among others; and borrower's background check and credit investigation: negative files, lawsuits, relationship with suppliers and creditors, etc.
+- The Board CreCom shall require submission of monthly reports on the quality of loan portfolio and the plan of action to improve performance from the Heads of Microfinance, Consumer Loans, and Enterprise (Business) Loans; - The Board CreCom should also conduct regular monitoring of past due accounts and evaluate the effectiveness of ROPA management handled by the Legal Department.
+An annual target to reduce the level of past due and improve disposal of ROPA should be set at every beginning of the year. - The decision reach on each loan case shall reflect the consensus among the members.
+The parameters set for evaluation of proposals include a review of identified business risks: supply, demand, production, process, customer relations, sources of funds, liquidity management, succession, planning, among others; and borrower's background check and credit investigation: negative files, lawsuits, relationship with suppliers and creditors, etc.;